rmpel/wp-email-essentials/readme.txt

 At this time the PayPal donation link is missing from our website, we're working on it.

 == Changelog ==

+1.0.2 Now also correct the Envelop-From header - if your server accepts it.

 1.0.0 Initial upload